-Yes, there is.
-The DPW has a program called the Special Pharmaceutical Benefits Program.
-This program is for people with a low or moderate income, who have a diagnosis of schizophrenia or HIV/AIDS.
+The Department of Human Services also has a program called the Special Pharmaceutical Benefits Program (SPBP).
+This program is for people with low or moderate income, who have a diagnosis of schizophrenia or HIV/AIDS.
 It will pay for certain medications.
-To be eligible for this program, your gross income for a household of one must be \$30,000 a year or less and you must have a prescription from your doctor for one of the medications the program covers.
-To qualify for this program you cannot be on Medical Assistance.
-To more information or an application call the Special Pharmaceutical Benefits Program at 1-800-922-9384.
+To qualify for this program, you cannot be on Medical Assistance.
+For more information or to apply for SPBP, visit their website or call 1-800-922-9384.